 All data were entered into a NMFS cloud-based database via touch-screen computer systems located in the trap work area.
 Initiated in 2012, this system allowed interested parties to access the data they needed at the end of each day and eliminated transcription errors from paper data sheets to electronic form.
 The IDFG LGR SQL server database automatically queries the NMFS database daily to populate tables used by IDFG for reporting purposes.
-The IDFG LGR SQL server database also queries and combines all genetic data from the EFGL Progeny database and the ageing data from the NRAAL BioSamples database to the associated trap records.
+The IDFG LGR SQL server database also queries and combines ageing data from the NRAAL BioSamples database to the associated trap records.
+Genetic data from the EFGL Progeny database is manually uploaded to the IDFG LGR SQL database.